AGhost-7/node-shop/README.md

 * nodemon as the application reloader.
 Can't live without one.
 * ExpressJS framework.
 Simple, extensible, I like that.
 * node-postgres as the database client with a wrapper to use promises instead of "oh my gawd a pyramid".

-TODO list:
-* Filter out products which are at 0 quantity.
-* Minimum/maximum price filters.
-* Order by filter.